 Here is the C++ code for the character variable.
 Note: Adding 1 to our character will produce the next letter or number.
 In our case, the symbol B will be shown if you add 1.

-The string variable is a representation of a number of characters.
+The string variable data type is a representation of a number of characters.
 This can be set or manipulated in your sketch.

 The C++ code for setting the string variable is done in quotation marks.
 In our example, the string variable is ‘String Constant’.